THE HONOR CODE

 Revised and approved by the Wesleyan Student Assembly and the Faculty, May 2010

 In an academic community, learning and evaluation require explicit and shared agreements on intellectual honesty and academic integrity.
 At Wesleyan, these values and the standards of academic conduct they imply constitute the Honor Code, the affirmation of which is a condition of enrollment.
 Adjudication of alleged violations of the honor code issue from an Honor Board, comprised of students.
 The board ensures consistent interpretation and sanctions for violations while serving as a constant reminder of communal principles.
 Violations against the code are violations against the community, the ultimate source of the principles articulated below.
-Accordingly, upon witnessing or otherwise becoming aware of an apparent violation, members of the community have an obligation to report the violation or to discuss it with the appropriate faculty member, a member of the Honor Board, or the Vice President for Student Affairs.
+Accordingly, upon witnessing or otherwise becoming aware of an apparent violation, members of the community have an obligation to report the violation or to discuss it with the appropriate faculty member, a member of the Honor Board, or the Dean for Academic Advancement.

 II.
 THE HONOR CODE

 The pledge is an affirmation of each student's agreement to adhere to the standards of academic integrity set by Wesleyan's Honor Code.
 In order to promote constant awareness of the Honor Code, faculty are encouraged to ask students to sign the pledge when submitting any academic exercise for evaluation.
 The pledges read as follows:

 1. The attempt to give or obtain assistance in a formal academic exercise without due acknowledgement.
 This includes, but is not limited to: cheating during an exam; helping another student to cheat or to plagiarize; completing a project for someone and/or asking someone to complete a project for you.